-Current, former, or aspiring teachers can sell their lesson plans, quizzes, printables, and more at Teachers Pay Teachers.
-The pay may not look like much in the beginning, but passive income on work you’ve already created for your day job can earn you hundreds or even thousands of dollars per month.
+Current, former, or aspiring teachers can sell their lesson plans, quizzes, and printables at Teachers Pay Teachers.
+The pay may not look like much initially, but passive income from work you’ve already created for your day job can earn you hundreds or even thousands of dollars monthly.

 6. Survey Sites

-While you’re not going to get rich quick, survey sites are a great way to make money in your free time.
-There are many great sites to choose from such as Swagbucks, Opinion Outpost, and Nelson Research.
+While you won’t get rich quickly, survey sites are a great way to make money in your free time.
+There are many great sites to choose from, such as Swagbucks, Opinion Outpost, and Nelson Research.
 Each survey is between five and twenty minutes long, with payouts between $0.50 – $20 per post.

 7. Drive or Deliver

-From groceries to take-out to diapers, people LOVE stuff delivered to their door.
+People LOVE stuff delivered to their door, from groceries to take-out to diapers.
 Help out your neighbors while earning up to $25 per hour on your own time by delivering for Instacart, UberEats, Amazon Flex, or DoorDash.
-Or if you enjoy meeting new people, consider becoming a driver for Uber or Lyft.
+Or, if you enjoy meeting new people, consider becoming a driver for Uber or Lyft.

 8. Write or Edit

 If you have a knack for words, you can sell your writing or editing services on UpWork by pitching to clients and setting your own rates.
-Alternatively, if you already have a blog with lots of followers, consider monetizing it with ads or affiliate links.
+Alternatively, if you already have a blog with many followers, consider monetizing it with ads or affiliate links.